Skip to Main Content

 University of London - Question Framework Guide

-After developing a clear research question, consider whether your search will be more sensitive or more precise.
+After developing a clear research question, consider whether your search will be more comprehensive or more targeted.
 Read on to learn more about the differences between each approach and the practical implications for your search process.

 Put very simply, these terms equate to the size of the 'net' that you use to 'catch' relevant literature during your search.

-The more sensitive your search, the bigger your net.
-The more precise your search, the smaller your net.
+The more comprehensive your search, the bigger your net.
+The more targeted your search, the smaller your net.

 Definition

 A comprehensive search that retrieves the maximum amount of relevant studies, but which requires additional time and resources for filtering and screening results.
-As sensitivity increases, so does the number of results.
+As comprehensiveness increases, so does the number of results.

-A highly sensitive search casts a wide net and therefore has lower precision.
+A highly comprehensive (or sensitive) search casts a wide net and therefore has lower precision.

 Usage